March 2022 Minutes

 Public and Director Comments:

-Minutes of the September Meeting were approved unanimously.
+Minutes of the April Meeting were approved with one update from Bob.

 Sub-Committee Reports